 The Bajaloglia Resort is a 4-star boutique hotel in Sardinia, located next to a beautiful hilltop village in Castelsardo.
 Although the hotel is just a short walk from the nearest beach, there is a free shuttle service to and from Sassari which makes it very convenient.
 The Bajaloglia Resort also has a spacious garden where you will find an ample sized private swimming pool.
 Surrounded by chairs and sunbeds, this is a great place to take in the spectacular ocean vistas.
 As for the food, you can avail of Ristorante L'Incantu, the in-house restaurant which receives incredible reviews online.
 Featuring a wide variety of local and International dishes, the menu is accompanied by a unique wine list which includes some of the finest varieties in the region.
 You can choose to dine at the open terrace which opens up to stunning sea views and interestingly, this area provides unrivaled views of medieval Castelsardo.
-Every room at Bajaloglia Resort is nicely infused with a modern design and a keen attention to comfort in particular.
+Every room at the Bajaloglia Resort is nicely infused with a modern design and a keen attention to comfort in particular.
 You can choose from the Classic Room, Superior Room, Junior Suite as well as the Junior Suite Deluxe and Prime rooms.
 All rooms are air-conditioned and equipped with private bathroom and satellite TV while free Wi-Fi is also available.
 Some rooms open up to the gorgeous views of the sea, and others have their private terrace or balcony.
-Either way, this is an exceptional small luxury hotel.
+Either way, this is an exceptional boutique hotel in north Sardinia.

 Hotel & Spa Riviera Castelsardo